apache/jena-site/source/documentation/query/javascript-functions.md

       <version>${ver.graalvm}</version>
     </dependency>
 ```

-## Loading JavaScript functions
+## Enabling and Loading JavaScript functions

 JavaScript is loaded from an external file using the context setting
 "http://jena.apache.org/ARQ#js-library".
 This can be written as
 `arq:js-library` for commands and Fuseki configuration files.

+Access to the script engine must be enabled at runtime.
+The Java system property to do this is `jena:scripting`.

 Example:

+    export JVM_ARGS=-Djena:scripting=true
     sparql --set arq:js-library=SomeFile.js --data ... --query ...

+and for MS Windows:

+    set JVM_ARGS=-Djena:scripting=true
+    sparql --set arq:js-library=SomeFile.js --data ... --query ...

 will execute on the data with the JavaScript functions from file
 "SomeFile.js" available.

-JavScript functions can also be set from a string directly from within Java using constant
+JavaScript functions can also be set from a string directly from within Java using constant
 `ARQ.symJavaScriptFunctions` ("http://jena.apache.org/ARQ#js-functions").

 ## Using JavaScript functions